eduvpn/documentation/SECURITY.md

 ## PHP

 The software, by default, when using the `deploy.sh` script uses PHP 5.4.
 This is not without risks.
-That version is no longer maintained by the PHP project and depends fully on the Red Hat engineers that update it when (security) issues appear.
+This version is no longer maintained by the PHP project and depends fully on the Red Hat engineers that update it when (security) issues appear.